How State Courts Contract for Online Legal Information

 Cornell Law School

-This information was initially compiled in 2007-2008.
-Most of the specific information is, therefore, quite dated.
+This information was first assembled in 2007-2008.
+Some of the data is, therefore, quite dated.

 In many states, including some of its largest, viewing the judicial system as a whole is difficult because of how the trial courts are funded and administered.
 A common pattern places responsibility for general jurisdiction trial court costs on the county or counties they serve.
 Over the last century, numbers of states have moved away from this structure, creating "unified court systems."
 In their most complete form, unified court systems centralize administration and fiscal responsibility for all courts, trial and appellate, at the state level.
 Municipal courts of limited jurisdiction continue to operate on their own, but the trial courts with general jurisdiction over civil and criminal matters are completely funded by the state.
 Unification or consolidation of the judiciary has often progressed in stages, however, with the state first taking on salaries while leaving facilities and support costs to be borne by local units of government.